Texas House Member

-Representative Brooks Landgraf is a native son of Odessa whose family has been ranching in West Texas for five generations.
-Rep. Landgraf helps manage his family's cow-calf operation and mineral interests; he knows first-hand what it takes for a small business to make payroll and the damaging impact over-regulation can have on our economy.
-Rep. Landgraf is also an experienced business lawyer who has worked in the oil and gas and health care industries.
-A Permian High School alum, Rep. Landgraf attended Texas A&M University, where he received U.S. Army training in the Corps of Cadets and served as the leader of the university's student senate.
-After graduating cum laude from Texas A&M, Landgraf earned his law degree from the St. Mary's University School of Law in San Antonio, where he also served as the editor-in-chief of the law review.
+A Permian High School alum, Brooks attended Texas A&M University, where he received U.S. Army training in the Corps of Cadets.
+After graduating cum laude from Texas A&M, Landgraf earned his law degree from the St. Mary's School of Law in San Antonio, where he also served as the editor-in-chief of the law review.

-Following law school, Rep. Landgraf immediately returned home to West Texas and represented energy producers and other local businesses while working at the Shafer, Davis, O'Leary & Stoker law firm in Odessa.
-While in private practice, he was named volunteer of the year by Legal Aid for his pro bono efforts.
-Currently, Rep. Landgraf practices law at the Todd, Barron, Thomason, Hudman & Baxter, P.C. law firm and manages the family ranching operation from Odessa.
+Following law school, Brooks immediately returned home to West Texas and represented energy producers and other local businesses while working in private practice.
+Brooks was named volunteer of the year by Legal Aid for his pro bono efforts.

-Rep. Landgraf and his wife, Shelby, whose family is from Andrews, have one daughter and are proud to call West Texas their home.
-They enjoy volunteering together for Food 2 Kids, Catholic Charities and UTPB, and the couple loves spending time together working on the family cattle ranch.
+Brooks and his wife, Shelby, whose family is from Andrews, have one daughter, Hollis Rose, and are proud to call West Texas their home.
+They enjoy volunteering together for local charities, and the family loves spending time together working on the family cattle ranch.
 They attend St. Elizabeth Ann Seton Catholic Church in Odessa.

 - No news has been entered for this year.